glassesneo/ecslib/docs/system_dsl.md

     rb.velocity += rb.acceleration * dt
     tf.position += rb.velocity * dt
 ```
-`each` takes a query as the 1st argument, an array of components as the 2nd argument.
+`each` takes a query as the 1st argument and an array of components as the 2nd argument.

 <br><br>